 PRIZES, ACHIEVEMENTS, HONOURS

-2010: Diagram Award for the oddest title book title for ” Crocheting adventures with hyperbolic planes” .
+2010: Diagram Award for the oddest book title for Crocheting adventures with hyperbolic planes.

-The works of Daina Taimina have exceeded the limits of science.
-Her crocheted models are now considered a work of art12 and have been showcased in arts exhibitions in many parts of the world such as USA, Italy, UK and Belgium15.
-She has also carried out workshops on the art of crocheting to prospective artists encouraging students to break into three dimensional crochet design12.
-Another indication of Taimina’s success in bridging mathematics with the arts was the invitation she received to deliver a speech at the Mathematics and Mathematics Education in Fibre Arts session in Atlanta in 2005.
+Daina Taimina’s works have exceeded the limits of science.
+Her crocheted models are now considered works of art12 and have been showcased in arts exhibitions in many parts of the world such as the USA, Italy, the UK and Belgium15.
+She has also carried out workshops on the art of crocheting to prospective artists, encouraging students to break into three dimensional crochet design12.
+Another indication of Taimina’s success in merging mathematics with the arts was the invitation she received to deliver a speech at the Mathematics and Mathematics Education in Fibre Arts session in Atlanta in 2005.

 Wertheim Margaret / Wertheim Christine (curators) (2010-2011), The Crochet Coral Reef, Smithsonian’s National Museum of Natural History, Washington, Washington D.C.